aryatalathi/100DaysOf_Python/README.md

 2. Day2 : Balanced number or not
 3. Day3 : Some people are standing in a queue.
 A selection process follows a rule where people standing on even positions are selected.
 Of the selected people a queue is formed and again out of these only people on even position are selected.
 This continues until we are left with one person.
 Find out the position of that person in the original queue
 4. An analog clock which consists of two hands one for hour and another for minute.
 Calculate the shorter angle formed between hour and minute hand at any given time.
+5. Check whether given number is perfect or not; Perfect Numbers are integers that are equal to the sum of all its divisors except that number itself.